Contact Us

 Essential Costs

 - Uniform (£95).
-You will need to purchase one university sports kit directly from our kit supplier.
+You'll need to purchase one university sports kit directly from our kit supplier.
 This kit normally lasts the duration of the course, but additional kit can be purchased if required.

-- Society of Sports Therapists student membership.
-(A one-off payment of £170 is required when you enrol for your course).
+- Society of Sports Therapists student membership (a one-off payment of £170 will be required when you enrol for your course.
+The cost may be subject to change).

 - Placement locations and experiences will vary.
-You will need to pay for any additional travel in year 3.
+You'll need to pay for any additional travel in year 3.

 Other study-related expenses to consider: materials that you will need to complete your course such as books (whilst the library provides access to readings recommended for your modules, you may wish to purchase your own copies of some books); you can also make suggestions for books to be added to Library stock; placement costs (these may include travel expenses and living costs); student visas (international students only); printing, photocopying and stationery (you may need to pay for multiple copies of your dissertation or final project to be printed and bound); events associated with your course such as field trips; study abroad opportunities (travel costs and accommodation, visas and immunisations).
 Other costs could include academic conferences (travel costs) and professional-body membership (where applicable).
 The costs you will need to cover for graduation will include gown hire and guest tickets, and optional extras such as professional photography.